 Truckers often neglect exercising due to lack of time or access to a gym.
 Don’t make that excuse this year!
 Learn to adapt to your environment and work with what you got.
 For example- buy a couple pairs of dumbbells, do bodyweight exercises, or start skipping, running, or walking.
 Any form of exercise is better than no exercise.
 Take those few minutes at a rest stop and get your exercise in.
 Getting your heart rate up once a day is so important and beneficial to your overall health!
 This will not only benefit your health, but exercise also releases endorphins in your brain causing you to be in a better mood, and feel more energized.

 Overall, try to head into 2022 with a fresh mind.
 Think positively, mindset is everything!
-If you are feeling down about anything, try to focus on the positive by thinking of 1-3 your grateful for, even if it seems impossible.
+If you are feeling down about anything, try to focus on the positive by thinking of 1-3 things you’re grateful for, even if it seems impossible.
 Think of all your years to come and remember that if you don’t start implementing your goals now, when will you?
-If you start now, you will be so glad in 1 year from now.
+If you start now, you will be so glad one year from now.
 Remember to keep your goals realistic and re-evaluate if needed!
 Good luck truckers and Happy New Year!